meltmedia/fitbit-leaderboard/README.md

 - Run in not production mode: `grunt not-prod`
 - Run in production mode: `grunt prod`
 - `grunt` is an alias of `grunt dev`

+## Notes

+If using ACLs to restrict registration instead of the shared basic auth user, make sure that `/leaderboard` and `/api/public` are public and `/auth` is private.